AliahG97/ANG-Ecommerce/README.md

 ## Usage
-This app is ideal for an e-commerce developer or manger who wants to efficiently track and and update their product information in the online stores database.
+This app is ideal for an e-commerce developer or manager who wants to efficiently track and update their product information in the online store database.

 ## Credits
 Aliah Guerra (https://github.com/AliahG97)

 ## License
 Creative Commons License
-by Aliah Guerra2024.
+by Aliah Guerra 2024.
 Confidential and Proprietary.
 All Rights Reserved.

 ## Contributing
-- Add add a search by category name  api route instead of just search by category id (which is a foreign key referenceing the primary key from the product id).
+- Add front end code for the customers to see the product data as its updated in order to have a full stack ecommerce site with the working back end.

 ## Testing
 1. Cd to project file
-2. Npm install
+2. npm install
 3. npm run seed
 4. npm start
-5. run each API call/ route in Insomnia acccording to the appropriate route path (add id to search by id, category, update and delete)
+5. run each API call/ route in Insomnia according to the appropriate route path (add id to search by id, category, update, and delete)
 6. press send to run the request
-7. Search all products or search by id to verify new product created, updated, or deleted
+7. Search all products or search by id to verify new products created, updated, or deleted